devoxin/SharpLink/README.md

 });
 ```

-Once a LavalinkManager it will need to be started.
+Once a LavalinkManager is set up it will need to be started.
 It is recommended you put this in the ready event.

 ```csharp
 client.Ready += async () =>